obraunsdorf/playbook-creator/README.md

 Mailing list: <http://www.freelists.org/list/pbc-users>

 ## How to install
+  * **On Windows**
+  Download the latest release of Playbook Creator for Windows at https://github.com/obraunsdorf/playbook-creator/releases.
+  This is a setup file.
+Please follow the instructions of the setup to complete the installation.
-  * **On Windows / MacOS X :**
+  * **On MacOS X**
-  Just download the latest release of Playbook Creator for your OS at https://github.com/obraunsdorf/playbook-creator/releases
+  Download the latest release of Playbook Creator for MacOSX at https://github.com/obraunsdorf/playbook-creator/releases.
+  This is a DMG-file.
+Just open it and drag&drop the PlaybookCreator app to your Applications folder.
+  => Open PlaybookCreator by right-clicking on it and select "Open".
+  If you try to open it via double-click MacOS will complain that it cannot open the app because it is from an unidentified developer.
+This is because I am not a registered as a developer on Apple.
+I can think about registering there if that is important to someone.
-  * **On Linux :**
+  * **On Linux**
-    1. Install Qt:
-        `apt-get install qt5-default`
+    1. Install Qt: `apt-get install qt5-default`
     2. Download Playbook Creator for Linux at https://github.com/obraunsdorf/playbook-creator/releases
     3. Make it executable: `chmod +x path/to/PlaybookCreator`
-    4. Run it from the console `path/to/PlaybookCreator`
+    4. Run it from the console: `path/to/PlaybookCreator`

 ## Documentation
 Most of the user interface of Playbook Creator should be self-explainable.
 There is the main menu which can be used to, e.g.